V4Fire/Client/src/components/super/i-data/README.md

 ## Component initializing

-If a component has a data provider, it will ask for data on the initializing stage using `initLoad`.
+If a component has a data provider, it will request data during the initialization phase with `initLoad`.

-Till data is loaded, the component will have the `loading` status (`componentStatus`).
+Until the data is loaded, the component will have a loading status (`componentStatus`).
-After the main provider loading and if any other external providers are loaded, the component will be switched to the `ready` status.
+After the main provider is loaded, and if any other external providers are loaded, the component will be placed in the `ready` status.

-You can use `isReady` to avoid the rendering of template chunks with data before it is loaded.
+You can use the `isReady` getter to avoid rendering template data fragments before it is loaded.

 ```
 < .&__user-info v-if = isReady
   {{ db.name }}
 ```

-Also, you can use the `@wait` decorator and similar methods within TS files.
+Also, you can use the `@wait` decorator and similar methods.

 ```typescript
 import 'models/user';